How Advertising, Influencer Marketing, and Public Relations Contrast With and Complement Each Other

 How Should Brands Market Themselves?

-There is no golden ratio that can tell us which elements of marketing to focus on more than others.
-What is important to remember is that fresh, valuable, entertaining content is king.
+Remember that fresh, valuable, entertaining content is king.
 Advertisements can be new and fun, but they’re generally not very useful to the viewer.
-On the other hand, influencer marketing and PR can be valuable and entertaining, but are more difficult to keep consistent and interesting.
+On the other hand, influencer marketing and PR can be valuable and entertaining but are more difficult to keep consistent and exciting.

 The biggest sticking point of PR (and sometimes influencer marketing) is that your business has to earn that media.
 And, when you think about it, this a good thing.
 While businesses should always pride themselves on their quality products and services, the PR earning potential can serve as additional motivation to become an even better company.